Critical embeddings: Main theorems

 We let $W$ and $N$ denote the symmetric extensions of $V$ and $M$ respectively defined from $G$ and $j(G)$, the generic filters.
-So, any reasonable embedding amenably lifts to $j\colon W\to N$.
-Let us see that no embedding can be an ultrapower embedding, as we suggested earlier.
+As the conditions for \autoref{thm:lifting-local} hold, $j$ lifts to $j\colon W\to N$ in an amenable manner.
+Let us see that no embedding is an ultrapower embedding, as we suggested earlier.